seranela/interactive-comments-section/README.md

 The responsive layout was rather straightforward.
 Although, implementing the functionality was more involved.
 Using vanilla JavaScript, I roughed together each component into a working state.
 It's not fancy, but it works.
 Had to download Firefox Developer edition so I could have a browser without setting modifications and "hardening" done to it.
 I would like to refactor this into something more efficient while adding that fancy flair to it.
 I'll need to research further into this.

+Update: I've added the extra flair to the comments as they're added and removed from the DOM.
+I created animation transitions classes that are added to the elements when needed.
+After the transition end event fires, it will remove the class and, where appropriate, remove the element from DOM.

 ## Author

 - Frontend Mentor - [@seranela](https://www.frontendmentor.io/profile/seranela)